We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 The reason for this is that the northern ground is comparatively cool.
 While air temperatures are often quite suitable, our grounds are simply not warmed up as quickly.

-Nonetheless, ground based gardens in the subarctic still do very well for a lot of different kinds of plants.
+Nonetheless, ground based gardens in the subarctic can still do very well for a lot of different kinds of plants.
 Basically, any plant that doesn’t demand fairly warm roots will do well in the subarctic ground.

 Growing In The Ground Is Better When It’s Raised